FreeCAD/FreeCAD-documentation/wiki/Macro_at_Startup.md

 Generally, it will happen that a macro isn\'t directly compatible with a startup launch and shall be fine-tuned

-Consider the below macro that you downloaded from somewhere and is stored in your \'Macro\' folder with name \'MySuperMacro.FCMacro\'   *
+Consider the below macro that you downloaded from somewhere and is stored in your \'Macro\' folder with name \'MySuperMacro.FCMacro\':